ENSE-374-Fall2021/TeamWorf/README.md

 - Project Initiating & Planning
 - Software Design
 - Software Construction
+- Project Closing & Deliverables
 ---
 ## Goal
 - The ultimate goal through this exploration was to be able to deliver a Minimum Viable Product, that is in some way useful to our target userbase (ENSE 374 students).
 - Please take a look at the relevant folders detailing each step of the project's progress.
-- Lastly, refer to the 'MVP' folder in the 'Software Construction' folder above to get started in being able to see what our was able to produce as our first Minimum Viable Product.
+- Lastly, refer to the 'MVP' folder in the 'Project Closing & Deliverables' folder above to get started in being able to see what our was able to produce as our first Minimum Viable Product.